tuffk/DebianPostIntallScript/README.md

 # DebianPostIntallScript
+This script is for Debian 8 _Jessie_
-This Bash script will help you install usefull pakages and remove unsecure/old pakages from recently installed Debian OS
+This Bash script will help you install usefull pakages and remove unsecure/old pakages